GailFairley/NapierGroupF/Usecases/use-case1.md

 ### Preconditions

-*Database contains current relevant country population data *
+*Database contains the population for countries, continents and regions.

 ### Success End Condition

-*Reports are available for marketing to complete their work.*
+*Reports are available to to direct resources.

 ### Failed End Condition